96boards/documentation/ConsumerEdition/CE-Extras/DockerCE.md

 # Instructions for Installing Docker on a Consumer Edition 96Boards

-This document will show you how to install and test the Debian Docker apt package on the Dragonboard 410c with 1GB RAM using the Reference Platform Build 16.03 which is [available here](https://github.com/Linaro/documentation/tree/master/Reference-Platform/PreviousReleases/RPB_16.03).
+This document will show you how to install and test the Debian Docker apt package on the 96Boards with 1GB RAM using the Reference Platform Build 16.03 which is [available here](https://github.com/Linaro/documentation/tree/master/Reference-Platform/PreviousReleases/RPB_16.03).
 This document was created for Docker v1.9.1.

 This material was covered in our [6th OpenHours session](https://youtu.be/lvv7CbXOHtw) and can be paired with [this blog](http://www.96boards.org/blog/installing-docker-aarch64-96boards-ce/).

-First of all you need a kernel on your Dragonboard which meets the Docker requirements.
+First of all you need a kernel on your 96Boards which meets the Docker requirements.
 To check the kernel support for Docker, you can run the following script

 `$ sudo ./check-config.sh .`